saasbook/AV102/transcripts/week2/overview_distributed_software_development.md

 So anyhow the software development techniques we're looking at this week are incredibly  valuable in whatever way your team is set up.

-Several of them are key concepts from the Engineering Software as a Service course that  I want to pull out, partly because it's good to have a refresher on them;  partly becauase they are the kind of things that many MOOC students get stuck on, but also because they are critical compoents of working effectively in distributed teams.
+Several of them are key concepts from the Engineering Software as a Service course that  I want to pull out, partly because it's good to have a refresher on them;  partly because they are the kind of things that many MOOC students get stuck on, but also because they are critical componets of working effectively in distributed teams.

 So I believe that having all of these concepts clear in your mind will be extremely helpful.

-And while some of them valuable are very valuable in centralised software development settings,  I think they're *particularly* valuable in distributed settings.
+And while some of them valuable are very valuable in centralized software development settings,  I think they're *particularly* valuable in distributed settings.

 So let's just give you a quick overview of what's coming up, we've got these videos,  and first of all we're gonna talk about user stories: